XMB-Manager-Plus/OLD-xmb-manager-plus-flash/README.markdown

 It changes dev_flash xml and rco files so the xmb can read the XMB Manager Plus directory.

-Since this is a adaptation of Rebug Package Manager Installer all credits go to the Rebug Team.
+Since this is a adaptation of Rebug Package Manager Installer all credits go to the Rebug Team for the installer.
+And other credit go to the Team XMBM+ for modding and addapt RCO files

 ## Team XMBM+